Skip to content

 multiply moving stdev within 7 days

-Data quality rule that verifies if a data quality sensor readout value doesn't excessively deviate from the moving average of a time window.
+Data quality rule that verifies if a data quality sensor readout value doesn't excessively deviate from the moving average within a time window.

-Field name Description Allowed data type Is it required?
-Allowed values
+Field name Description Allowed data type Required Allowed values

-multiply_stdev How many multiples of the estimated standard deviation within the moving average the current sensor readout could be, with regards to the time window.
+multiply_stdev How many multiples of the estimated standard deviation within the moving average can the current sensor readout be with regard to the time window.
 Set the time window at the threshold level for all severity levels (warning, error, fatal) at once.
-The default is a 7 time periods (days, etc.) time window, but at least 3 readouts must exist to run the calculation. double
+The default is a time window of 7 periods (days, etc.), but there must be at least 3 readouts to run the calculation. double

 apiVersion: dqo/v1